natacha-beck/cbrain-wiki/Brainstorm.md

 ## 3. [[Launch Task]]

-Process the Launch Task steps and select Brainstorm tool:
+Process the Launch Task steps and select Brainstorm tool and the execution server of your choice:

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/3d0a9916-95fb-4f1d-81fb-d575585af3e2)</kbd>